uyuni-project/tetra/README.md

 The following command will generate the kit spec:

     gjp generate-kit-spec
-    less specs/galaxy-kit.spec
+    less output/galaxy-kit/galaxy-kit.spec

 Nothing fancy here, the spec simply copies `kit/` contents in a special directory to be available for later compilation of packages.
 You can also edit the spec file manually if you want.
 When you later regenerate it, `gjp` will automatically try to reconcile changes with a [three-way merge](http://en.wikipedia.org/wiki/Three-way_merge#Three-way_merge).

-You can also generate the corresponding .tar.xz file with:
+You can also generate the corresponding .tar.xz file in `output/galaxy-kit/` with:

     gjp generate-kit-archive

-The contents of this file were tracked by `gjp` during gathering and dry-run phases, and are listed in `file_lists/kit`.
-You can also edit it if you want.

 You can then generate the project spec and archive files provided you have a pom file (more formats will be supported in future).
 In this case:

     gjp generate-package-spec commons-collections src/commons-collections/commons-collections-3.2.1-src/pom.xml
     gjp generate-package-archive commons-collections
-    less specs/commons-collections.spec
+    less output/commons-collections/commons-collections.spec

 commons-collection BuldRequires galaxy-kit, its archive contains only source files and it will install any produced .jar file in `/usr/lib/java`.